The role of renewable energy policies in shaping a greener landscape

 Challenges and barriers

-Despite the numerous benefits that renewable energy policies offer in mitigating climate change, there are still challenges and barriers hindering widespread adoption and implementation.
+Despite the numerous benefits renewable energy policies offer in mitigating climate change, challenges and barriers hinder widespread adoption and implementation.

 These obstacles can be broadly categorised into three main areas